 For the first few sessions, the young person lacked confidence and was quiet.
 Over the weeks the young person became much more confident and assured in their own decision making and taking ownership or tasks.
 This was really good to see.

-To meet demand from schools and colleges for Aspirational Mentoring we would like to invite those who are interested in becoming a mentor to attend a half day training sessions in September – several dates soon to be released.
+To meet demand from schools and colleges for Aspirational Mentoring we would like to invite those who are interested in becoming a mentor to attend a half day training session – several dates available throughout the year.

 Become a Mentor